Orange Rili Shrimp (Neocaridina davidi)

 Always cycle a shrimp tank for 4-6 weeks before stocking.
 A mature tank with visible biofilm and stable minerals is far safer than a fresh setup that looks clean but has no natural grazing layer.

 Use a quality shrimp pellet, algae wafer, or specialised invertebrate food 3-5 times per week in small portions.
-Supplement with blanched spinach, courgette, nettle, or spinach leaves in tiny amounts.
+Supplement with blanched courgette, nettle, or spinach leaves in tiny amounts.
 Indian almond leaves and other leaf litter are excellent for long-term grazing and support the microbial layer shrimp love.

 | Time | Food | Amount |